Landing Zone

 Configure Control Tower

-Setting up control tower for the first time can take over an hour to complete, most of that time will be spent waiting on Control Tower Operations at the conclusion of the setup flow.
+Setting up Control Tower for the first time can take over an hour, with most of the time spent waiting for operations to complete.

 -

-Sign in to the AWS management console with your administrator user credentials.
+Sign in to the AWS Management Console using administrator credentials.

 -